DenHafiz69/expentrax-telegram/CHECKLISTS.md

     - [x] Developed commands to add, edit, and delete categories.

-- [ ] Budgeting: Users can set and track budgets for different categories.
+- [x] Budgeting: Users can set and track budgets for different categories.

-    - [ ] Created a dedicated database table for budgets, linked to users and categories.
+    - [x] Created a dedicated database table for budgets, linked to users and categories.

-    - [ ] Implemented a command for users to set a budget (e.g., /set_budget groceries 500).
+    - [x] Implemented a command for users to set a budget via /budget.

     - [ ] The bot provides a summary of spending against the budget.